-Tag Archive for 'pluripotent stem cell'
+Tag Archives for pluripotent stem cell

 The commentary on “Defining Pluripotency in Human Cells” is up at the Niche.

-I really like Paul Tesar’s idea of a “pluripotency score”, because it’s just this kind of multi-factorial definition we’ll need to really nail down just exactly what pluripotency is.
+Featuring commentary on their previous article by Peter Andrews, Shinya Yamanaka, Paul Tesar, and William Gunn(aka yours truly).
+I really like Paul Tesar’s idea of a “pluripotency score”, because it’s just this kind of multi-factorial definition we’ll need to really … Continue reading

 There are some problems more important than the moral status of a stem cell.

-Stayin’ Alive, a consistently entertaining and thought-provoking blog, has the perfect antidote to an overdose on pluripotent reporting.
+Stayin’ Alive, a consistently entertaining and thought-provoking blog, has the perfect antidote to an overdose on pluripotent stem cell reporting.
+We’re obsessed with a non-existent threat of the Islamofascist movement taking over the world, the moral status of zygotes, the … Continue reading

 What’s New in Pubmed - Stem Cells